geoadmin/lib-py-logging-utilities/README.md

 ## Flask Request Context

-When using logging within a [Flask](https://flask.palletsprojects.com/en/1.1.x/) application, you can use this _Filter_ to add some context attributes to all _LogRecord_.
+When using logging within a [Flask](https://flask.palletsprojects.com/en/2.1.x/) application, you can use this _Filter_ to add some context attributes to all _LogRecord_.

 All _Flask Request_ attributes are supported and they are added as _LogRecord_ with the `flask_request_` prefix.
+See [Flask Request](https://flask.palletsprojects.com/en/2.1.x/api/#flask.Request) for more details on available attributes.

 ### Flask Request Context Filter Constructor